achrafboutahar/nodejs-boilerplate/README.md

 ## This NodeJS boilerplate comes with :

-Dependencies : ExpressJS, DotEnv, CORS, Cookie-Parser
+Dependencies : ExpressJS, CORS, Cookie-Parser

-Dev-dependencies : Nodemon
+Dev-dependencies : Nodemon, DotEnv

 ## To start working with this boilerplate, run this :